Aryna Sabalenka: 2024: Two major titles, year-end No. 1

-She entered the French Open as the second seed, and defeated Erika Andreeva, Moyuka Uchijima, Paula Badosa and 22nd seed Emma Navarro in straight sets.
-In the quarterfinal, she was hampered by stomach issues and lost to Mirra Andreeva in three sets.
-With this loss, she fell in the WTA ranking to No. 3.
+At the French Open, Sabalenka defeated Erika Andreeva, qualifier Moyuka Uchijima, Paula Badosa and Emma Navarro, without dropping a set, to reach the quarterfinals.
+In the quarterfinals, she was hampered by stomach issues and lost to Mirra Andreeva in three sets.
+Due to her loss, her ranking dropped to No. 3.

-Sabalenka suffered a right shoulder injury that forced her to retire during her quarterfinal match against Anna Kalinskaya at the Berlin Ladies Open in June and she withdrew from the 2024 Wimbledon Championships, having failed to recover in time to play.
-She won the Cincinnati Open in August, with victories over Iga Świątek in the semifinals and Jessica Pegula in the final.
+Sabalenka suffered a right shoulder injury that forced her to retire during her quarterfinal match against Anna Kalinskaya at the Berlin Open in June and she withdrew from the Wimbledon Championships, having failed to recover in time to play.